Sheet masks. The breakthrough genre that made #masking a verb comes with its own set of challenges.

 … and the sheet itself

 Sheet masks come in all forms, from paper and fiber to tin foil and bio-cellulose.
 Those made from “clingy” ingredients like hydrogel, coconut, sea kelp and bio-cellulose adhere to the skin most tightly, forming a tight seal and delivering the ingredients most effectively.
 They are also the easiest to apply, as they don’t keep slipping off the skin like the fiber and foil versions.
 Even if you’re going for fiber, try and make sure it’s unbleached and 100% cotton, to minimise toxic materials from touching your skin and leading to toxic issues.

 Super-charge your sheets

-How and where you store and apply your sheet mask may double or triple its benefits.
-If your skin is irritated, inflamed, over-heated or simply needs a hefty pick-me-up, try to chill your mask in the refrigerator before applying.
-Or if you want to make it more hydrating, pop it on while you’re in the shower (or sauna).
-The water-charged steam particles will intensify the moisture plumping molecules.
+How and where you store and apply your sheet face mask may double or triple its benefits.
+If your skin is irritated, inflamed, over-heated or simply needs a hefty pick-me-up, chill your mask in the refrigerator before applying.
+Or if you want to make a hydrating sheet mask more effective, pop it on while you’re in the shower (or sauna).
+The water-charged steam particles will intensify the moisture retaining capacity of your skin.

 Tweak your technique

-To make the mask adhere most effectively and sans air pockets, start applying the sheet from the forehead, then line up with the eyes and work downwards towards the chin.
-But don’t stop there: for dull skin and anti-ageing benefits, lightly massage the sheet upwards to boost blood flow; for inflamed or irritated skin, go downwards and outwards to encourage lymphatic drainage.
+To make a facial sheet mask adhere most effectively and sans air pockets, start applying it from the forehead, then line up with the eyes and work downwards towards the chin.
+But don’t stop there: for dull skin and anti-ageing benefits, lightly massage the sheet upwards to boost blood flow; for puffy skin, go downwards and outwards to encourage lymphatic drainage.

 Customise your sheet